2018 United States House of Representatives elections in Massachusetts: District 2

 The 2nd congressional district is located in central Massachusetts.
 It contains the cities of Worcester, which is the second-largest city in New England after Boston, and Northampton in the Pioneer Valley.
-The district has a PVI of D+9.

-The incumbent is Democrat Jim McGovern, who has represented the district since 2013 and previously represented the 3rd district from 1997 to 2013.
+The district had a PVI of D+13.
+The incumbent was Democrat Jim McGovern, who had represented the district since 2013, and previously represented the 3rd district from 1997 to 2013.
 He was re-elected unopposed with 98% of the vote in 2016.